 At the top of the page you will see separate links for each element of the framework, as well as a page for resources and news.
 If you are on a mobile device you may need to access these through the “hamburger” menu icon (≡).

-This framework is heavily influenced by and is an adaptation of the TPACK framework (Mishra & Koehler, 2006) from which both the Subject and Pedagogy domains are derived.
-Having used the TPACK framework in both a curriculum development and academic development context my observation has been that the “Technological” domain of TPACK often resulted in discussions about “tools” with minimal consideration for understanding their use, leading to a technocentric approach to learning design.
+This framework is heavily influenced by and is an adaptation of the TPACK framework (Mishra & Koehler, 2006) from which both the Subject and Pedagogy domain descriptions are largely derived (albeit with a name change).
+Having used the TPACK framework in both a curriculum development and academic development context my observation has been that the “Technological” domain of TPACK often resulted in discussions about “tools” with minimal consideration for understanding their use, leading to a technocentric approach to learning design and as such I had been seeking an alternative to this.

-Additionally my research into staff experiences of blended and hybrid learning has subsequently led me to realise that technology is not a useful term when trying to work with academic colleagues in developing hybrid experiences, largely because this always leeds to discussions about tools.
-For this reason I have replaced the “technological knowledge” domain from the original TPACK framework with “modality”.
-The rationale for this is that the modality (teaching mode) should be the key consideration in the design of hybrid teaching and learning experiences and that the technology which is used will very much be influenced by the mode through which the teaching takes place.
+Additionally, my research into staff experiences of blended and hybrid learning has also led me to observe that ‘technology’ is not a useful term when trying to work with academic colleagues in developing hybrid experiences, largely because this always leads to discussions about tools.
+Subsequently for this reason I have replaced the “technological knowledge” domain from the original TPACK framework with “modality”.
+The main rationale for this is that the modality (teaching mode) should be the key consideration in the design of hybrid teaching and learning experiences and that the technology which is used will very much be influenced by the mode through which the teaching takes place.

-Regardless of who brings the expertise to each domain, what is critical is that when developing learning experiences these three areas are considered together and seen as equal domains of knowledge, understanding and expertise.
+Regardless of who brings the expertise to each domain, what is critical is that when developing learning experiences these three areas are considered collectively, together and seen as equal importance, understanding and expertise.
 In the context of SPaM I simply refer to these as “domains”.

 An overview of each domain is provided below but each domain also has a separate page with more detail on each which can be accessed from the menu at the top of the page.